hutingerica/beyond-flavour/src/pages/thank-you.md

 ---
 title: Thank You!
-image: images/thank-you.jpg
+image: ''
 template: page
+subtitle: ''
+excerpt: ''

 ---
 Thank you for contacting us!
-We will get back in touch with you soon.
+I will get back in touch with you soon.

-**Have a great day!**
+**Have a great day !**